EBISPOT/gwas-sumstats-tools-documentation/edit_config.md

   - `field`: Specifies the name of the column to be split.
   - `separator`: Defines the delimiter used to split the column.
 New columns created from the split will be name  as specified in the `new_field`.
-  - `capture`: Utilizes a regular expression to extrac  specific patterns from the field into multiple ne  columns.
+  - `capture`: Utilizes a regular expression to extract  specific patterns from the field into multiple ne  columns.
 These resulting columns are named according the values specified in `new_field`.
-  - `new_field`: Names the new fields created afte  splitting.
+  - `new_field`: Names the new fields created after splitting.
-  - `include_original`: Determines whether to retain the original column after the spliting.
-By default, th  original field is omitted after the operation.
+  - `include_original`: Determines whether to retain the original column after the splitting.
+By default, the  original field is omitted after the operation.

       * <details>
         <summary>Separator example</summary>